katbyte/terrafmt/README.md

 Ruby script for formatting terraform blocks found in files.
 Primarily intended to help with terraform provider development.

+Depends on:
+- thor
+- colorize
+- diffy

 **PLEASE NOTE: this is a work in progress**

 First see what will be updated: